stino-x/Math-MAgicians--Microverse-/README.md

 # 📖 Web page for Gamescom event! <a name="about-project"></a>

-> Testing all the information learned in the course in the areas of HTML, CSS and JS to achieve the results shown..
-> You can watch this video of me commenting on my first advances in creating this web page and how I felt in the process and the Features I added.
+> This is the first project of the react series im cirruntly in the aim is to use the elements of the react framework to develop a simple calculator

 ## 🛠 Built With <a name="built-with"></a>